PsuAstro528/Fall2023/tips/roar/pluto.md

 +++
-title = "Pluto Notebooks on Roar Collab" tags = ["tips","labs","icds","aci","roar","pluto"]
+title = "Starting Jupyter & Pluto Notebook Servers on Roar Collab" tags = ["tips","labs","icds","aci","roar","pluto"]
 +++

-# Start Roar Session with Pluto Server
+# Start Roar Session with Jupyter & Pluto Server

 If this is your first time to run Pluto on Roar, then first make sure you have an account on ACI and have completed the [initial setup](../tips/roar/) steps.
 Then, each time you want to start a Jupyter notebook session on Roar, you'll follow the instructions below: